 State Net covers not only California but all 50 states and the Federal government. http://www.statenet.com

 Concurrently with the above, http://www.contributiontrack.com provides customized tracking of campaign contributions and maintains a calendar of fundraising events.

 “Peer Pressure: The value of a government relations peer review program,” a self-assessment tool, can be found at http://www.cmcgc.com/media/handouts/250813/150-PeerPressure.pdf

 California Society of Association Executives: http://www.calsae.org

 California Association of Nonprofits: http://www.calnonprofits.org

-Capitol Enquiry (http://www.govbuddy.com) offers directories in print and on CD, annual subscriptions via the web, and mobile apps.
+Capitol Enquiry (http://www.govbuddy.com) offers directories listed below in print and on CD, annual subscriptions via the web, and mobile apps.
 Subscribers to the govbuddy website receive updated information in real time.

 - Pocket Directory of the California Legislature (aka “The Red Book”)

 - California City & County Directory